ariayang/picturesSearch/README.md

-# This is an Pictures-search App created from React
+# This is a Pictures-search App created from React

 This project was created following "Modern React with Redux" course on Udemy taught by Stephen Grider.